sakaki-/gentoo-on-rpi-64bit/README.md

 * You can easily install (and run) 32-bit Raspbian apps on your 64-bit Gentoo system if you like (using `apt-get` from a `chroot`), since [ARMv8 supports mixed-mode userland](https://community.arm.com/processors/f/discussions/3330/how-aarch32-bit-applications-will-be-supported-on-aarch64?ReplyFilter=Answers&ReplySortBy=Answers&ReplySortOrder=Descending).
 If this interests you, please see my wiki entry on this subject, [here](https://github.com/sakaki-/gentoo-on-rpi3-64bit/wiki/Running-32-bit-Raspbian-Packages-on-your-64-bit-Gentoo-System).
 * If you would like to run **benchmarks** on your RPi3 system, please see [these notes](https://github.com/sakaki-/gentoo-on-rpi3-64bit/wiki/Effective-Benchmarking-on-your-64-Bit-RPi3-System).
+* You can easily remove unwanted applications, and even the Xfce4 graphical desktop itself, from your 64-bit Gentoo system if desired.
+To do so, please refer to my notes [here](https://github.com/sakaki-/gentoo-on-rpi3-64bit/wiki/Create-a-Slimmed-Down-Version-of-the-Image).

 ## <a id="maintnotes"></a>Maintenance Notes (Advanced Users Only) (&darr;[skip](#miscpoints))